1and1/oneandone-cloudserver-sdk-scala/README.md

 `User.list()`

-To paginate the list of users received in the response use `page` and `per_page` parameters.
-Set ` per_page` to the number of users that will be shown in each page. `page` indicates the current page.
+To paginate the list of users received in the response use `Map("page" -> "1")` and `Map("per_page" -> "1")` parameters.
+Set ` per_page` to the number of users that will be shown in each page. `Map("page" -> "1")` indicates the current page.
 When set to an integer value that is less than or equal to zero, the parameters are ignored by the framework.

-To receive the list of users sorted in expected order, pass a user property (e.g. `"name"`) in `sort` parameter.
+To receive the list of users sorted in expected order, pass a user property (e.g. `"name"`) in Map("sort" -> "-name") parameter.
 Prefix the sorting attribute with `-` sign for sorting in descending order.

 Use `Map("q" -> "test")` parameter to search for a string in the response and return only the user instances that contain it.

-To retrieve a collection of users containing only the requested fields, pass a list of comma-separated properties (e.g. `"id,name,creation_date,email"`) in `fields` parameter.
+To retrieve a collection of users containing only the requested fields, pass a list of comma-separated properties (e.g. `"id,name,creation_date,email"`) in `Map("fields" -> "id,name")` parameter.

-If any of the parameters `sort`, `Map("q" -> "test")` or `fields` is set to an empty string, it is ignored in the request.
+If any of the parameters `Map("sort" -> "")`, `Map("q" -> "")` or `Map("fields" -> "")` is set to an empty string, it is ignored in the request.

 **Retrieve information about a user:**